 The lobar pattern is intriguing, yes, but mostly theoretical.
 Most shotgun mics will certainly exhibit both the front and rear lobes, but only a fraction of them will have the side lobes of the “true” lobar pattern.

-The shotgun polar pattern is typically created from a hypercardioid or supercardioid capsule, but only truly achievable with a long interference tube fastened in front of the capsule.
+The shotgun polar pattern is typically created from a hypercardioid or supercardioid capsule but is only truly achievable with a long interference tube fastened in front of the capsule.

-The interference tube is a long slotted tube that acts as a type of acoustic labyrinth in front of the mic capsule.
+The interference tube is a long slotted tube that acts as an acoustic labyrinth in front of the mic capsule.
 Sound directly on-axis can pass through the tube with no issue.